cryptomessaging/edsig/README.md

 Edwards-curve based cryptographic HTTP authorization and certification SDK for Node.js and command line tools.

-The SDK can be used to build clients or servers that allow users to authenticate HTTP requests using public key based identities created on a smartphone or laptop.
-Additionally the library supports certifying content using the same public keys, so that content can be distributed using web servers and edge caching networks.
+The SDK can be used to build cryptomessaging clients or services that authenticate HTTP requests using public key based identities created on a smartphone or laptop.
+Additionally the library supports certifying content using the same public keys, so that content can be distributed using ordinary web servers and edge caching networks.

-A command line interface is included, to help programmers quickly learn how EdSig works, and for interacting with EdSig based services.
-A sample persona service is available at https://personas.cryptomessaging.org
+A command line interface is included to help programmers quickly learn how EdSig works, and for interacting with EdSig based services.
+A sample persona service is available at [https://personas.cryptomessaging.org](https://personas.cryptomessaging.org)

 ## Quickstart